MatMasIt/notesArchive/latest/Inglese/2021/maggio/martedì_25/09_52_00/appunti.md

 ---

-bundle of white thin substances folded onw over another, about the bigness of three man, tie with a strong cable and marked with black figures (cifre), which we humbly conceive to be writi
+bundle of white thin substances folded onw over another, about the bigness of three man, tie with a strong cable and marked with black figures (cifre), which we humbly conceive to be writing

+Every letter is half as large as the palm of our hands

+Letters that he wrote

+---

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjIwMTgyNTg5LC0yMTUyMzUyNDksMTM1Mz
+eyJoaXN0b3J5IjpbLTY0MTc0NTg2LC0yMTUyMzUyNDksMTM1Mz
 I3OTc1NF19
 -->